Habrador/Unity-Programming-Patterns/README.md

 **Related patterns**

-* Type object(#12-type-object).
+* [Type object](#12-type-object).
 The main difference is that in Type object you don't need to have the exact same data and you can also have behavior.